petersatsuse/azure-compute-docs/articles/virtual-machines/linux/expand-disks.md

 You can expand your managed disks without deallocating your VM.
 The host cache setting of your disk doesn't change whether or not you can expand a data disk without deallocating your VM.

-This feature has the following limitations:
+This feature has the following limitations.

 [!INCLUDE [virtual-machines-disks-expand-without-downtime-restrictions](../includes/virtual-machines-disks-expand-without-downtime-restrictions.md)]